|Date:||Sat 31st Jan 2026|

-The above topics will be addressed via a live, interactive exchange of discussion points and case-discussions that will be debated between the 3 panelists with input and questions from the audience.
+The above topics are addressed via an exchange of discussion points and case-discussions debated between the 3 panelists.
 The discussion will conclude with an interactive discussion on what actionable steps can and should be taken based on the result of margin assessment.

 United StatesMore Info

 Barb graduated from Purdue University with her DVM in 1981.
 She then did a one year small animal internship at Colorado State University, and subsequently completed her pathology residency and PhD in 1986, becoming ACVP board certified in 1987.
 Barb then joined CSU’s Animal Cancer Center as pathologist and researcher in cancer and radiation pathology for 10 years.
 In 1996 she became Director of CSU’s Veterinary Diagnostic Laboratories, serving in that position for 22 years.
 She was president of Colorado Veterinary Medical Association from 2003-2004 and president of the American Association of Veterinary Laboratory Diagnosticians (AAVLD) from 2006-2007.
 She served on AAVLD’s Accreditation Committee from 1998-2010.